myles-codes/AtomicAndPhysicalConstants.jl/docs/src/constants.md

 # Constants

 ## Available Constants
 The macro `@APCdef` defines a set of physical constants with the provided set of units (For more details, see [this page](units.md)).
-The following example is how to use the macro and the phyical constants.
+The following example is how to use the macro and the physical constants.

 ```julia
 julia> @APCdef